The first adverse, allergic reactions to cow’s milk originate over 2000 years ago.

 When these glands are healthy and adequate intake of these vitamins is ensured, through sun exposure and the consumption of fermented foods, the body will utilize calcium properly, distributing in the right places and not on the arteries, kidneys, or prostate.

-The need for cow’s milk as a necessary part of the human diet can be considered advertising propaganda, since there is no scientific or even anecdotal evidence reinforcing the notion that cow’s milk contributes positively to human health.
+The need for cow’s milk as a necessary part of the human diet has no scientific rationale.

-The recommendation of its use by any conventional or alternative healthcare professional indicates a basic lack of knowledge as to how cow’s milk constituents affect the biochemistry of humans, especially concerning the overproduction of mucus/phlegm.
+Cow milk-drinking recommendations by conventional or alternative healthcare practitioners indicate a basic lack of understanding as to how cow’s milk constituents affect the biochemistry of the human body.

 There is no other animal in nature, except humans, that uses milk as food after it has been weaned.